-SECTION 3 - The Roles of Recreation Management Students & Faculty
+SECTION 3 - Students & Faculty Roles

 Role of a Recreation Management Student

 Being in a professional program, Recreation Management students differ from those in most arts and science programs.
 Not only must students be effective learners, capable of understanding the information presented to them through courses, they must also acquire the attitudes, knowledge, and skills required to be an effective professional in this human service field.